 How to Remove Milia on Face

 Milia do not need to be treated unless they are a cause for concern for the patient.
 They often clear up by themselves within a few months.
 Where possible, further trauma should be minimized to reduce the development of new lesions.
-The best plan of action is to visit the dermatologist in Jaipur to get the right opinion for your case.
+The best plan of action is to visit the dermatologist in Jaipur to get the right opinion about the Milia Removal Treatment.

-Don’t pick, poke, or try to remove them
+Don’t pick, poke, or try to remove Milia on Face

 Cleanse the area

 clean the area with mild soap.
-Gently wash and pet the skin dry.
+Gently wash and pat the skin dry.
 This will keep the area clean.

 Medications